minio/docs/source/operations/checklists/hardware.rst

 #.
 Test the drive's performance during write operations

-   This tests checks a drive's ability to write new data (uncached) to disk by creating a specified number of blocks at up to a certain number of bytes at a time to mimic how a drive would function with writing uncached data.
+   This tests checks a drive's ability to write new data (uncached) to the drive by creating a specified number of blocks at up to a certain number of bytes at a time to mimic how a drive would function with writing uncached data.
    This allows you to see the actual drive performance with consistent file I/O.

    .. code-block::